At the still point of the turning world ... there the dance is ... and there is only the dance.

 Earthworks: Images from locations close to the Ridgeway in Oxfordshire.

-Woodlands: Images are arranged seasonally, beginning with autumn in the Cairngorms and Glen Affric.
-Other images are from woodlands local to me, including Badbury in Oxfordshire and Savernake Forest and West Woods in Wiltshire.
+Woodlands: Images are arranged seasonally, beginning with autumn in the Scottish Highlands.
+All other images are from woodlands more local to me, including Badbury in Oxfordshire and Savernake Forest and West Woods in Wiltshire.

 Woodworks: An ongoing series of close-up images of old trees, living and dead, from local woodlands.